razakj/modbusjs/README.md

     *   timeout: Request timeout.
 Default is 5 seconds.

 If request is successful then result is returned with following attributes
-*   value: Echoed value from the request
+*   result: Echoed value from the request
 *   request: Request object
 *   response: Response object